 - Dollywood.
 Dolly Parton is the greatest Tennessean to ever live (in my humble opinion).
 She grew up right here in the Pigeon Forge area (Sevier County).
 While the Appalachian region of the U.S. is one of the most naturally beautiful, it is also one of the poorest.
 Dolly wanted to do her part to give back to her community and opening Dollywood was how she did it.
 Dollywood is a theme park and it comes complete with seven rollercoasters.
 The theme of the park is the American South.
 Beside rides for families of all ages, in this park are one of a kind shows, festivals, crafts, the Southern Gospel Hall of Fame, and of course a Dolly museum complete with her tour bus.
 It is also one of the cleanest and well kept amusement parks you will ever visit.
 I recommend coming in the fall and seeing the Harvest Festival with the Great Pumpkin LumiNights.
 If you do come during the summer, don’t worry, Dollywood also has its own waterpark, Splash Country.

 - Alcatraz East Crime Museum.
 Blink and you’ll miss it.
 The Alcatraz East Crime Museum, once located in Washington D.C. as the National Museum of Crime & Punishment, now calls Pigeon Forge its home.
 Alcatraz East tells the history of crime in the United States.
 Filled with such notorious artifacts as the white Bronco from the OJ Simpson chase and Ted Bundy’s VW Beetle, it is also a very interactive museum complete with its own CSI lab.
-With enough to entertain both adults and children alike, Alcatraz East is must.

 - Titanic Museum.
 I am a huge history buff and one the stories that has fascinated me since I was a child is the story of the Titanic.
 Any time I am in a place with anything Titanic related, I have to stop and go.
 I have been to several exhibits and took a trip to Belfast, Northern Ireland just so I could see where the Titanic was built.
 It feels kind of strange to say, but this is one of the best Titanic museums I have been to.
 This museum puts you inside the ship, from third class to first and of course a journey up the grand staircase.
 It is filled with many artifacts from the shipwreck and even some from the 1997 movie “Titanic.”
-For Titanic and history buffs like me, this is one attractions you don’t want to miss.

 - Dolly Parton’s Stampede.
 This might be the most American dinner show you will ever visit.
 The show has changed a lot since I was a child, but what still remains is the family fun.
 While the food might not be the greatest in all the south, it is very good considering you really go for the entertainment.
 You get a taste of the South with this show and I promise you won’t be disappointed.
 Just know that this is the Old South and in the Old South, you are expected to eat with your hands.